notgull/piet-cosmic-text/fonts/README.md

 - DejaVu Serif
 - DejaVu Sans Mono

 In this directory, you can find the distributed version of these fonts.
-Aside from removing some `fontconfig` files, this is the same as the distribution from the DejaVu team, licensing at all.
+Aside from removing some `fontconfig` files, this is the same as the distribution from the DejaVu team, licensing and all.

 The original `README.md` file is preserved below.